-Combining With Non-Riders
+Combining Horse Safari With Non-Riders

 Here at African Horse Safaris we often come across horsey-mad women, men and teenagers desperate to come out to Africa and ride horses, but feel restricted by their non-riding other halves, family members or even friends.

-We completely understand that for an African adventure of a lifetime, you would often want to have your partner and favourite people travelling alongside you.
+We completely understand that for an African adventure-of-a-lifetime, you would often want to have your partner and favourite people travelling alongside you.
 It might seem a shame to embark on such an epic adventure, and leave them behind at home.
 Although hey, let’s face it, if they really aren’t keen you might just have to!
 Hehe.
 However, let’s start with the good news… There is an answer where you can all enjoy your holiday, before we jump to any drastic actions.

 Many of our lodge-based horse riding safaris are in jaw-dropping and stunning locations.
 These settings make the perfect backdrop for any African adventure and boast a heap of different activities, beyond those which involve our four-legged friends.